-Williams Advanced Engineering Limited operates a technology and engineering services business and is part of the Williams Group.
+Williams Advanced Engineering Limited is a world-leading technology and engineering business, born out of Williams F1 in 2010.

 About Integral Powertrain Ltd

-Integral Powertrain Ltd (IP) is a global engineering business that, for the past 20 years has been continuously developing next generation technologies as part of the move towards a more sustainable way of powering vehicles.
-Working closely with prestigious manufacturers and Tier 1 suppliers, Integral Powertrain Ltd’s engineers create innovative, complex and market leading powertrain and e-Drive solutions used for a wide range of applications in motorsport, passenger and off-highway vehicles as well as aerospace, marine and industrial equipment.
+Integral Powertrain Limited (IP) is a global engineering & manufacturing business that, for more than 20 years has been continuously developing next generation electric powertrain technologies as part of the move towards a more sustainable way of powering vehicles.
+Working closely with prestigious manufacturers and Tier 1 suppliers globally, IP’s engineers create some of the world’s most innovative, high performance and market leading powertrain and power dense e-Drive solutions used for a wide range of applications in motorsport, passenger, and off-highway vehicles as well as aerospace, marine and industrial equipment.

-The multiple award winning, record breaking company operates three divisions; Integral e-Drive, Integral Powertrain and Integral e-Hub employing over 175 people at its Milton Keynes Engineering and Emissions Centres.
+The multiple award winning, record breaking company operates two divisions; Integral e-Drive and Integral Powertrain and employs over 150 people at its new Milton Keynes Technical Centre and Emissions Test Centre.
 The company was honoured with many awards in 2018, including the prestigious Royal Automobile Club’s Dewar Trophy.